kyuch/Radio/README.md

 Add "-h" to command to view arguments that can be set

-processData.py connects to a DX Cluster, collects all spotted callsigns from a provided spotter, enhances the data for each spotted callsign, and uploads the enhanced data to a csv file.
+processData.py connects to a DX Cluster, collects all spotted callsigns from a provided spotter, enhances the data for each spotted callsign, and uploads the enhanced data to a SQLite database.

-analyzeData.py collects callsign info from a csv file, analyzes the data into a pivot table, generates an HTML page with the table, and uploads it to an AWS S3 bucket.
+analyzeData.py collects callsign info from a SQLite database, analyzes the data into a pivot table, generates an HTML page with the table, and uploads it to an AWS S3 bucket.